 - Running Gag: Like with all previous Links, this Link was given a...unique name.

 - Ax-Crazy: Demands that Slurmp grab a baseball bat and beat Ganondorf to death right in her father's court.

 - Subverted in Breath of The Wild when Zelda's diary reveals that she does not approve of Seal Team Six's deadly missions to murder innocent people.

 - The Bully: Tetra's Deadpan Snarker attitude is ramped Up to Eleven by Danny and Arin, thus turning her into a colossal asshole who mocks Buttlet for being sad about having a dead grandmother and a possibly dead sister.

 - Cloud Cuckoo Lander: Is pretty much insane and schizophrenic with how she often talks about a mysterious dream she has about a crab (FUCK YOUR FATHER FUCK YOUR FATHER FUCK YOUR FATHER).
-And the reason why she is against Ganondorf?
+The reason why she's against Ganondorf?
 Because of the way he slurps his soup.

 - Covert Pervert: Zelda outright tells Slurmp that if he had the Spiritual Stone of the Forest that she'll give him a blowjob right there.
 She also offers premarital sex to Slurmp (when they're older of course).

 - Deadpan Snarker: A trait kept in the playthrough of Wind Waker when she was Tetra.